invap/rt-monitor-example-app/README.md

 The intuition behind the SSP shown above is that after an initial task (*init*) that performs the initialization of the process, the artifact enters an infinite loop which performs a filtering task (*filtering*), which has a local checkpoint (*filtering_chk*), that computes a stable sample by taking the average of 16 individual samples, then the process goes through a conversion task (*conversion*) that produces the engineering value corresponding to that sample according to the interpretation of the analog signal being sampled, and, finally, there is a global checkpoint (*display_chk*) for checking the coherence of the data shown in the LCD with respect to the engineering value computed in the task *conversion*.

-The specification of the analysis framework must be written in TOML format.
+The specification of the analysis framework must be written in TOML format (see [here](https://github.com/invap/rt-monitor-example-app/blob/main/specification/) for the specification of the analysis framework for this example).
 For a detailed presentation of the syntax the reader is pointed to Section [Specification language for describing the analysis framework](https://github.com/invap/rt-monitor/blob/main/README.md#specification-language-for-describing-the-analysis-framework "Specification language for describing the analysis framework").

 The following fragment shows the structured sequential process of [Figure 2](#ssp-software) in TOML format:
 ```toml